ebyun/website/content/about.md

 ### About Me

-I'm currently a postdoc researcher at the [Ecohydrology Research Group](https://uwaterloo.ca/ecohydrology/), University of Waterloo, Ontario, Canada.
-From September 2022, I'll be joining the Department of Earth System Sciences at the Yonsei University, Seoul, Korea, as a new faculty member.
-I'm looking for students and postdocs who would be interested in building a new lab together, in a highly supportive environment!
+In September 2022, I started an assistant professor position at the Department of Earth System Sciences in Yonsei University, Seoul, Korea.
+I'm hoping to continue my studies on wetlands for their wide ranges of functions in the Earth system and for obtaining paleoecological/paleoenvironmental proxy records from their sediments (research interests  below).

 ---